MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AutomyDataAnalytics.md

    Once you've succeeded, select **Connect**.

 4. In the Automy Data Analytics window that appears, select the correct parameters to prepare the connection.
-Select the type of report and data type and completed the token information, following the chart below,                      and then select **Ok**.
+Select the type of report and data type and completed the token information, and then select **Ok**.

    > [!NOTE]
    > You can generate an authentication token for reports using the configuration option in Automy.